"Every formula which expresses

 In the Caribbean, they are found at least in the Greater and Lesser Antilles.
 These members of the family Peripatidae inhabit humid microhabitats under rocks and inside rotting wood, and only venture out at night.
 With very small eyes that can only distinguish between light and darkness, onycophores explore their surroundings with their long, retractile antennae that resemble those of a snail.
 One Jamaican genus lives only in dark caverns.

-Lesser Antillean onychophoran, (Virgin Islands race, Peripatus juliformis danicus).
+Virgin Islands onychophoran, Peripatus danicus.
 Virgin Islands National Park, Saint John, United States Virgin Islands.

 Onychophoran, species undetermined, female.
 El Yunque National Forest, north-eastern Puerto Rico.